yaronn/ws.js/README.md

 ## WS.JS
-A WS-* client implementation for node.js.
+A WS-* client stack for node.js.
 Written in pure javascript!

 **Currently supports:**